noi-techpark/odh-docs/source/datasets.rst

 .. contents:: List of datasets in the tourism domain.
    :local:

-Like in the previous section, the following information is provided for each of the above-listed dataset:
+The following information is provided for each of the above-listed dataset:

 * The output format of the API call.